otmojo/toy-erc20-token/README.md

 # Toy ERC20 Token

-A minimal ERC20 token project built with Hardhat and OpenZeppelin.

-## Project Overview

 This is a simple but fully functional ERC20 token.
-Upon deployment, it mints a humorous initial supply controlled by the constant `ot`.
+Upon deployment, it mints a humorous initial supply controlled by the constant `ot`, built with Hardhat and OpenZeppelin.

 Yes, the deployer receives exactly `ot × 10^decimals()` tokens.
 Because why not? :p